GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 To successfully complete this exercise, you should have:

-- **Identify at least 2 user journeys:** Written down 2 UJs in the format mentioned above for the **Movie Guru** app
+- **Identify at least 2 user journeys:** Two UJs in the format mentioned above for the **Movie Guru** app written down.
-- Remember there is no perfect answer.
+- Remember, there is no perfect answer.

 ### Learning Resources